 March 10, 2010: The day I delivered my first personality development class.

 On the way to the college, one of the female teachers accompanying me asked, “Sir, what would you teach these students, do you have something prepared, some strategy?”
 I replied, “Ma’am, preparing the key in advance without having a look at the lock is nothing but stupidity.
 I am ready, but not in the conventional sense.”

-She advised, “Sir, these students belong to rural areas.
-They are not articulate enough, and it’s no use frying your brains working on them.
+She advised, “Sir, I have been teaching in this college for quite some time now.
+And I must caution you that these students belong to rural areas – they are not articulate enough, and it’s no use frying your brains working on them.
 You go, pass the time talking some random stuff and come back.
 I feel it’d be worthless spending too much energy on these students.”

 I replied, “Ma’am, had passing time been my motto, I could’ve done that in Delhi only.
 Why cover almost 150 kilometres a day to pass the time?”